Federal Changes to Health Coverage - Access Health CT openEnroll_start=11/01/2025

 Financial help is still available

 Recent federal changes will impact customers who enroll in health insurance through Access Health CT (AHCT).
 We want to help you understand how you will be impacted and what you can do to keep your coverage.
-The most important thing to know is that Access Health CT is here to help you, financial assistance is still available, and you can get free help to keep the coverage you and your family need to stay healthy.
+The most important thing to know is that Access Health CT is here to help you, financial assistance is still available and you can get free help to keep the coverage you and your family need to stay healthy.

 About the federal changes

-The combination of these federal changes means it may be more challenging to enroll in coverage, verify information to keep your coverage and qualify for financial help.
-Access Health CT estimates that the total impact of these federal changes to result in 30-35% of the currently enrolled population being uninsured by 2034.
+The combination of these federal changes means it may be more challenging to enroll in coverage, verify information to keep coverage and qualify for financial help.
+Access Health CT estimates that the total impact of these federal changes will result in 30-35% of the currently enrolled population being uninsured by 2034.

 And there are even more significant changes to Medicaid.
-Click here to learn more about changes to Medicaid — HUSKY Health and the Children’s Health Insurance Program (CHIP) — from the Department of Social Services.
+Click here to learn more about changes to Medicaid — HUSKY Health and the Children’s Health Insurance Program (CHIP) — from the Connecticut Department of Social Services.

 Changes Starting Plan Year 2025

-- Customers may be asked to pay past-due premiums to their insurance carrier to start their coverage for a new year.
+• Customers may be asked to pay past-due premiums to their insurance carrier to start their coverage for a new year.

 Changes Starting Plan Year 2026

-- There will be less financial help available with the expiration of the enhanced premium tax credits first available through the American Rescue Plan Act and extended through the Inflation Reduction Act.
-These subsidies offer more financial help and will expire on December 31, 2025.
-However, not all subsidies are expiring.
-Some financial help is still available for eligible Connecticut residents.
+• There will be less financial help available with the expiration of the enhanced Premium Tax Credits first available through the American Rescue Plan Act and extended through the Inflation Reduction Act.
+These subsidies offered more financial help but expired on December 31, 2025.
+Some federal financial help is still available for those who qualify, and the State of Connecticut is offering additional financial help for eligible residents.
+Connecticut residents who are lawfully present immigrants in the 5-year bar period for Medicaid eligibility, with annual income below 100% of the Federal Poverty Level, will no longer be eligible for financial help through AHCT.

-- If a customer’s actual income is more than they estimated in their application and they received higher premium tax credit amounts than they were eligible to receive during the year, they will be required to pay back some or all of the premium tax credit amounts.
+• If a customer’s actual income is more than they estimated in their application and they received higher Premium Tax Credit amounts than they were eligible to receive during the year, they will be required to pay back some or all of the Premium Tax Credit amounts.

 Changes Starting Plan Years 2027 and 2028

-- Automatic re-enrollment will be prohibited starting in 2028.
+• Automatic re-enrollment will be prohibited starting in 2028.
 Customers who previously opted to be re-enrolled in the same, or a similar plan, will no longer be able to renew their coverage and financial help without taking action.
 They will need to verify information, such as their income, immigration status, address, family size or any other household information that HHS requires before enrolling in coverage with financial help.

 What can you do to stay covered in a plan that works best for you and your family?